 I currently have a Real ID license from another state.
 Is it transferable for an Oregon Real ID license?

 No, Federal requirements don’t allow for the transfer of a Real ID license and require states to view and image all documentation upon original issuance in that state.
-You will need to present original documentation such as a U.S. birth certificate or passport, Social Security card, and two proofs of residence address, as well as meet all Oregon issuance requirements.
+You will need to present original documentation such as a U.S. birth certificate or passport, and two proofs of residence address, as well as meet all Oregon issuance requirements.
 However, Real ID licenses from other states can be used like any other out-of-state driver license to waive behind-the-wheel drive tests in certain circumstances.

 What documentation will be required if I decide to get a Real ID card?